ArchitecturalDogSoftware/1N4/doc/CONTRIBUTING.md

   When in doubt, use compressed Messagepack.

 ### Source Code

+All code should strive to follow the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/about.html), but here are some key rules:

 - All source files should be in the Rust file format (`.rs`).
 - All types, fields, and methods should be fully documented, even if not part of the public API.